 Definition of Technical Writing

 The function and/or process could be for a specific task such as Disaster Recovery, an ITIL process such as Incident and Change management.
-Technical Writing has its own style and is different to business writing and creative writing.

-Our goal is is to make information accessible and usable to the intended audience, thereby advancing the goals of companies and organisations.
+Our goal is to make information accessible and usable to the intended audience, thereby advancing the goals of companies and organisations.

 Technical Writers can be found working in high-tech manufacturing, engineering, biotech, energy, aerospace, finance, IT, and global supply chain.